VikashChoudhary-04/linux-cheatsheet/Linux.md

 **-`chmod r=a`: Give read permission to all.
 It can be done for w and x too.**

 **-`chgrp GroupName DirectoryName`: Change group of a directory.**

+**-`Numeric method of permissions`
+0 = No permission
+1 = Execute
+2 = Write
+3 = Write and execute
+4 = Read
+5 = Read and execute
+6 = Read and write
+7 = Read, Write and execute

+Full permission = 777
+1st digit for owner user
+2nd digit for group
+3rd digit for other users